markd2/RandomLearning/DataOrientedDesign/readme.md

 * _Efficiency with Algorithms, Performance and Data Structures_ - talk by Chandler Carruth cppcon - https://www.youtube.com/watch?v=fHNmRkzxHWs&t=13s
     - nice definitions of efficiency and performance (lighting up all the transistors)
     - includes the Jeff Dean latency chart around 37:10
+* _The Art of Writing Efficient Programs: An Advanced Programmer's Guide to efficient hardware utilization and compiler optimizations using C++ Examples_ - book by Fedor G. Pikus - https://www.amazon.com/Art-Writing-Efficient-Programs-optimizations/dp/1800208111
+    - hugely information dense
+    - covers memory architecture, locking strategies, micro benchmarking (and its pitfals)
+    - If you can, read from O'Reilly(a.k.a.
+Safari Bookshelf).
+The printed versions's display of source code is eye-bleedingly terrible.

 And to consume: